100 Notable alumni of

 -

-Élisabeth Borne is a French politician who served as Prime Minister of France from May 2022 to January 2024.
-A member of President Emmanuel Macron's party Renaissance, she is the second woman to hold the position of Prime Minister after Édith Cresson, who served from 1991 to 1992.
-Since December 2024, she has served as Minister of National Education, Higher Education and Research in the Bayrou government.
+Élisabeth Borne is a French politician who served as Prime Minister of France from May 2022 to January 2024, becoming the second woman to hold the position of Prime Minister and the first in 30 years.
+From December 2024 to October 2025, she served as the Minister of National Education, Higher Education and Research in the Bayrou government and first Lecornu government.
+She is a member of President Emmanuel Macron's party Renaissance.

 -